 The Medici family’s ties to the Vatican shaped European history.

-Their members rose to the papacy, bringing the wealth, art, and politics of Florence into Catholic leadership.
+Their members rose to the papacy, bringing Florence’s wealth, art, and politics into Catholic leadership.

 Their mix of banking power, personal alliances, and strategic marriages secured significant influence inside the Church.